 These GENERAL TERMS AND CONDITIONS (“Agreement”) are agreed to between Park Place Technologies, LLC, on behalf of itself and its affiliates (“PPT”), and the undersigned, on behalf of itself and its affiliates (“Customer”).
 “Party” means PPT or Customer.
 “Parties” means PPT and Customer.
 These terms and conditions apply to all sales of services (“Services”) by PPT to Customer.
-A signed Statement of Work, accompanied by a Customer purchase order, will precede all sales of specific Services, which Services will be set forth on the Schedule(s) to the Statement of Work.
-Statements of Work and accompanying Schedules are referred to herein as the “SOW” or “SOWs”.
+All sales of specific Services will be preceded by a Statement of Work (“SOW”) provided to Customer by PPT.
+A signed Statement of Work (“SOW”) or Customer purchase order referencing the SOW will precede all sales of specific Services.

 a.
 An SOW may be modified by a change order, effective upon execution by both parties.

 b.
 [Applicable to Hardware Maintenance Services Only] Customer may remove individual Services or Covered Equipment (defined below) from an existing SOW by giving sixty (60) days’ prior written notice to PPT.
 Credits resulting from Service or Covered Equipment removal will pro-rated based from the effective removal date based on a 30-day month.